 On August 12, 1953, when the Soviet Union exploded its own inevitable first hydrogen bomb, the die for 35 more years of mutually assured destruction was irretrievably cast.
 On October 30, 1961, almost exactly twenty years after the idle lunch-time conversation that had spawned it, Teller’s baby reached terrifying adulthood when the Soviets detonated over the remote archipelago of Novaya Zemlya the largest atomic bomb and the largest force of any sort ever triggered by humans, a 50-plus-megaton thermonuclear monster that was promptly dubbed the “Tsar Bomba.”
 It produced a mushroom cloud over seven times the height of Mount Everest; would have caused third-degree burns to someone standing 60 miles away; broke windows over 500 miles away.
 Even by the standards of the institutionalized insanity of the Cold War this was madness.
 Neither the Soviets nor the Americans ever tested or built another bomb of anywhere close to that size for the simple reason that no one could quite imagine what to actually do with such a giant.
 Their 5- and 10-megaton warheads were less expensive, easier to make, and had more than enough megatonnage among them to destroy all life on the planet.

 By the time of the Tsar Bomba Teller had largely abandoned the nuts and bolts of nuclear physics in favor of a career as an administrator of the military-industrial complex and as an increasingly visible political advocate for nuclear weapons and the strongest possible anti-communist stance.
-Just as Los Alamos seemed to have inherited some of its founder Robert Oppenheimer’s personality, being relatively cautious and pragmatic about the terrible weapons it developed, Teller’s Lawrence Livermore developed a reputation for shooting from the hip and a damn-the-consequences drive for ever bigger and dirtier bombs.
+Just as Los Alamos seemed to have inherited some of its founder Robert Oppenheimer’s personality, being relatively cautious and pragmatic about the terrible weapons it developed, Teller’s Livermore laboratory developed a reputation for shooting from the hip and a damn-the-consequences drive for ever bigger and dirtier bombs.
 Teller characterized his transformation from physicist to advocate as a principled move that he made only sadly and reluctantly.
 He was, he claimed again, a martyr to his thankless cause: “I cannot just go back to physics because I believe that to prevent another war happens to be incomparably more important.”
 Others questioned whether Teller didn’t enjoy the limelight a lot more than he admitted.
 Robert Brownlee, a colleague who worked with him during the 1950s, makes this observation:

 Edward was, in my experience, two entirely different people.
 When he was with scientists, just scientists, every idea was interesting and valuable and rational and so on.
 And the moment a certain kind of person would walk in the room, a person who was outside the family, and therefore might take tales back, a press person, Edward would become a wild man.
 He would be showing off for the press or for the visitor, would say things that would make you do this: This guy has absolutely lost it, he’s completely crazy.
 But it was an affectation which he put on when somebody came.
 So the press, whenever they interviewed him, carried away with them a strange view of Edward.
 When he was just with us kids, he was not that at all.
 So when you could talk with Edward with the people right there, it was entirely different than having a stranger in there, because the moment that stranger arrived, Edward became another person.
 And it had something to do with publicity—I don’t know a better word for it.
 There must be a better word for it.
 But I learned that despite what everybody else at the lab said, Edward’s value had to be determined independent of his personality.
 He was extremely valuable, but nobody liked him because he was, every so often, totally flaky.